Naftoreiclag/Libirid/README.md

 Some Plans
 =======================
-* Make some plans.
+* Make dis ting a MMORPG bro!
+Yeah, right.
-* Do something with Lua scripting.